InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/support-as-a-group.md

 Review incoming pull requests in a timely manner.

 Since this group is comprised of volunteers, it is important to communicate that support is "best effort" only.
-Accordingly this model of support is not well-suited for run-time critical, production projects like live APIs.
+Accordingly, this model of support is not well-suited for run-time critical, production projects like live APIs.
 It is better suited for projects that are consumed at build-time like libraries/packages/modules.
+The group is not expected to implement any new functionality for others.

 ## Resulting Context